Curriculum

 Foundation Curriculum

-Nursery Spring Term 1 - Forest
+Nursery - Term 1 - All About Me

-Reception Spring Term 2 - eggs
+Reception Term 2 - My Home and My Family

 The curriculum for children in the Foundation Stage is based on the government’s Foundation Stage Curriculum guidance Development Matters.
 It is divided into the following areas of learning: